bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 It is possible to save the current location of the 'lastpt' to a path variable during a path construction so that it can be retrieved laster.
-This is done via invoking the "^lastpt" directive.
+This is done via invoking the "^pt" directive.
 The following example would save the positional information of the second path point to a path named "c".

-    path a = (0,0) [l:3,4] ^lastpt:c [h:5]
+    path a = (0,0) [l:3,4] ^pt:c [h:5]

+Having the notion of a 'lastpt' also allows us to terminate an existing path segment and start a new one from where it is left off.
+For instance, we want to construct a path with a two path segments: the first from (0,0) to (1,1), and the second one from (1,1) to (3,3), we can do it the following way:

+    path a = (0,0)--(1,1) ()--(3,3)

+The set of open and close parentheses by itself with nothing in it signals to add an absolute point that is exactly the same position as the current position of the 'lastpt'.
+The previous example may seems to be a trivial change and the visual result might exactly the same as having one larger path segment, but the previous example allows us to style the second path segment such as to draw it using a dashed line.

+    path = (0,0)--(1,1) ^hint:linedashed ()--(3,3)